5 common misconceptions of buying used goods

 Secondhand stores only have outdated items

 This one tops the list because we hear it so often.
-While it’s true that secondhand stores do sometimes carry older items, we actually see that as one of thrift shopping’s benefits.
+While it’s true that secondhand stores do sometimes carry older items, we actually see that as one of the benefits of thrifting.
 You’re not going to find all the same items everyone else is buying.
 Instead, you’ll discover hard-to-find vintage items, one-of-a-kind pieces, and even furniture that you can take home and refinish to make your very own.

 But we get it: Vintage isn’t for everyone.
 Secondhand stores know that, though.
 That’s why many of them broaden their appeal by carrying a mix of old and new.